Association for Assessment and Accreditation of Laboratory Animal Care International

 Ohio State’s animal care and use program is in full compliance with the AWA and is licensed by the USDA.

-Additional information on animal welfare regulations can be found on the IACUC website under IACUC Regulations and Guidance.
+Additional information on animal welfare regulations can be found at IACUC Regulations and Guidance.